njrebelo/njrebelo/README.md

 - 👋 Hi, I’m @njrebelo
-- 👀 I’m interested in Science, Tecnology, Politics and Gay Stuff
+- 👀 I’m interested in Science, Technology and Physics
 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on whatever good challeng comes along
-- 📫 How to reach me:nj.rebelo@campus.fct.unl.pt
+- 📫 How to reach me:rebelo@student.chalmers.se

 <!---
 njrebelo/njrebelo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.